jonathanstathakis/cms/champagne.md

 ### 08 Labelling Terms

-TODO: expand on dryness levels and the producer terms.
+TODO: check if there are other labeling terms.

 - Cru: Premier or Grand Cru
 - Champagne: wine is made in accordance with Champagne AOP.
 Note does not need to include "AOC/AOP" on the label